King Kon

 The same thing was done with the Hardy Boys mysteries.

-The movie, Barton Fink used a plot point of a fictionalized William Faulkner, part of a stable of writers his employer, a movie studio, used — while his girlfriend/muse wrote much of his stuff, secretly, which apparently was a real thing.
+The movie, Barton Fink, used a plot point of a fictionalized William Faulkner, part of a stable of writers his employer, a movie studio, used — while his girlfriend/muse wrote much of his stuff, secretly, which apparently was a real thing.

 Verral wrote all six of his “Brains Benton” novels, but the last five were credited to another writer.
 Verral had to rewrite when he didn’t like how those five came out, but didn’t get author’s credit.